Ninalgad/cancer-immu-mlp/README.md

 ```
 # Hardware

-The solution was run on a Google colab notebook
+The solution was run on a Google Colab notebook
 - Number of CPUs: 4
 - Processor: Intel(R) Xeon(R) CPU @ 2.20GHz
 - Memory: 12 GB